Maui Scuba Certification: How to Prepare

 Suppose you have minimal vacation time to scuba dive in Maui, but you still want to complete the entire PADI Open Water Diver course.
 What can you do?
 One way to achieve this is to complete your PADI Open Water Referral Dives with us in Lahaina.

 The Open Water program comprises academics, confined water skills, and open water training dives.
 With this Referral Dives option, you would complete the knowledge review questions, quizzes, final exam, and shallow water skills with your local dive shop before arriving in Hawaii.
-Your local dive shop instructor supplies you with referral paperwork to pass to your new instructor at Banyan Tree Divers Maui.
-Then you join us in Lahaina for four Open Water training dives at excellent dive sites like Airport Beach and Mala Wharf!
-Ultimately, this option significantly reduces the amount of vacation time needed for your scuba certification.
+Your local dive shop instructor supplies you with referral paperwork to pass on to your new instructor in Lahaina.
+Then you go for four Open Water dives at excellent diving sites like Airport Beach and Mala Wharf!
+The referral course significantly reduces how much vacation time you need to complete your scuba certification.

-For example, I completed my PADI Open Water Diver certification using the Referral Dives.
-I finished the academics and confined water skills in California before leaving for Hawaii with my family.
-I am too much of a wimp to dive in Monterey’s cold waters, so I went to the Big Island for my four open water dives.
+For example, I completed my PADI Open Water Diver certification using the Referral Dives process.
+I finished my academics and confined water skills in California before leaving for a Hawaii vacation with my family.
+I am too much of a wimp to dive in Monterey, California’s cold water, so I went to the Big Island for my four open water dives.
 This setup allowed me to get my course done quickly and still have ample time to explore the island!

 Before getting dive certified, the first thing to consider is assessing your physical and mental ability to complete the course.
 While scuba diving is both relaxing and exciting, it does require some physical fitness to pass.
 You must be able to complete a 200-meter unassisted swim, a 10-minute survival float, as well as snorkeling skills.
 It is good to practice these before starting your course if you think any of these components will cause you to struggle.

-Every PADI course consists of an academic portion.
-Much of this portion must get completed before you spend any time in the water.
-The Scuba Diver course consists of the first three chapters of the PADI Open Water Manual.
-The Open Water course requires you to complete all five sections of the manual.
+Every PADI course has an academic portion.
+Much of your academics get completed before you spend any time in the ocean.
+For example, the PADI Open Water Manual has five chapters.
+The PADI Scuba Diver course includes the first three chapters whereas the Open Water Diver course means completing all five sections.

 PADI offers two ways to complete the academic portion of any scuba certification.
 Deciding which avenue is best for you depends on your time, how much you want to spend, and how you best retain information.